Hairspray (1988 film): Plot

 In 1962 Baltimore, overweight teenager Tracy Turnblad dreams of appearing on The Corny Collins Show, (Note: The Corny Collins Show is based on the real-life Buddy Deane Show.) a popular local television program featuring a "council" of teenagers dancing to popular songs.
 One night, she and her best friend Penny Pingleton sneak out to a record hop emceed by the show's host Corny Collins.
 Though the event is segregated, she impresses guest judge Motormouth Maybelle Stubbs, who co-hosts the program's monthly "Negro Day".

-After Tracy and her partner Fender win that night's dance contest, narrowly beating council dancers Amber Von Tussle (the show's reigning queen and a mean, conventionally attractive high school classmate whose racist parents, Velma and Franklin, own Tilted Acres Amusement Park which bans African Americans) and her boyfriend Link Larkin, Corny invites her to audition for his program at the WZZT television studio the next day, inspiring her to bleach, tease, and rat her big hair.
+Tracy and her partner Fender win that night's dance contest, narrowly beating council dancers Link Larkin and his girlfriend Amber Von Tussle, the show's reigning queen and a mean, conventionally attractive high school classmate whose racist parents, Velma and Franklin, own Tilted Acres Amusement Park which bans African Americans.
+Corny invites Tracy to audition for his program at the WZZT television studio the next day, inspiring her to bleach, tease, and rat her big hair.
 At the audition, Penny nervously stumbles over her answers, and another girl is cut for being black.
 Tracy's dance moves and stellar performance during the "mock interview" challenge earn her a spot on the council, beginning with that afternoon's taping.
 After mocking Tracy's weight, Amber is suspended for the day by Corny.

 Having previously disapproved of her daughter's hairstyle and incessant obsession, Tracy's slightly overbearing and equally overweight mother Edna eventually revels in her daughter's newfound fame and takes her shopping at Hefty Hideaway, a clothing store for plus-size women.
 The owner, Mr. Pinky, recognizes Tracy and hires her as his model.
 At school, Tracy is sent to the principal's office for violating the student hairstyle policy; the principal then assigns her to special education classes, where she befriends black classmates who have been sent there to be held back academically.